mongodb/specifications/source/run-command/run-command.rst

        * A tailable cursor can receive empty ``nextBatch`` arrays in getMore responses.
        * However, subsequent ``getMore`` operations may return documents if new data has become available.
        *
-       * A tailableAwait cursor is an enhancement where instead of dealing with empty responses the server will block until data become available.
+       * A tailableAwait cursor is an enhancement where instead of dealing with empty responses the server will block until data becomes available.
        *
        * @defaultValue NON_TAILABLE
        */